 The Basic Things you must know before Trekking in Nepal: Nepal is a country of eternal beauty and attraction.
-It is a land of interesting cultures, ancient history and indigenous people, picturesque scenery and some of the greatest walking on earth.
+Nepal is very rich land of interesting cultures, ancient history and indigenous people, picturesque scenery and some of the greatest walking on earth.
 It is universally known for the highest mountain peak of the world, Mount Everest that stands tall at 8848 meters.
 Nepal tourism notifies about places to visit in Nepal, Lumbini, famous for the birthplace of Gautam Buddha who laid the foundation of Buddhism in the country.
 Having rich traditions of art, historical sites, customs, culture and heritage, Kathmandu, the capital city of Nepal is a treasure house of ancient art and culture.
-From deep gorges to towering mountains, vibrant culture and charismatic people, Nepal is the ideal travel destination for adventurers and relaxation-seekers alike.
+From deep gorges Kali Gandaki, to towering highest mountains, various vibrant culture and charismatic people, Nepal is the ideal travel destination for adventurers and relaxation-seekers alike.
 But as with any journey, it‘s important to be prepared before you go.

 1) You must obtain Nepal visa